List of Sony Ericsson products: X series: Xperia phones (2008–2011)

+Some phones are part of Sony Ericsson's "Greenheart" range.

-Z series: Clamshell phones
+Z series: Clamshell phones (2003–2008)

-Entertainment Unlimited series: Entertainment phones
+Entertainment Unlimited series: Entertainment phones (2009–2010)

 The first Entertainment Unlimited phones were announced and launched in 2009, creating a new category where the benefits of audio and images were "combined in smart, good-looking and high-performing devices."
 Apart from first-rate audio-visual strength, what these products have in common are differentiating factors in the user interface, borrowing from the wider Sony Group UI-developments.
 Aino is the first product that connects into the world of the Sony PlayStation remotely via remote media play.
 Vivaz is the first Sony Ericsson phone supporting high-definition (HD) video capture.

-Greenheart phones
+Greenheart phones (2009–2011)

 Overview

 Note: These lists are not intended to be all inclusive.
 Some information may be missing, or out of date.